Read sneak peek excerpts from...

 On June 22, 2015, the music world was stunned by the unexpected death of beloved film composer James Horner.

 James died instantly when the single-engine S312 Tucano turboprop he was piloting went down in Los Padros National Forest, just north of Santa Barbara, California.
 I was devastated by the news.
-Our music scoring community and film music fans from across the globe went into mourning.
+Our music scoring community went into mourning, along with film music fans from across the globe.

 James Horner was too young, too precious.
 He left too much unwritten music behind, ungiven to the world.